fobordo/election-analysis/README.md

   - `largest_county_votes` was set to zero to later represent the total number of votes of the county with the largest voter turnout.
   - `largest_county_percentage` was set to zero to later represent the percentage of total votes of the county with the largest voter turnout.

-  Then, within the `with` statement,
+  Then, within the `with` statement to open and save results to `election_analysis.txt`,

   ```Python
   with open(file_to_save, "w") as txt_file: